Reference

 The entire globals section is optional.
 You can use it to re-configure the following default entity detection and transformation settings:

 • classify: Dictionary of classification configuration parameters.
 Note that classification is only performed once for each model, and currently only maps entire columns to entities (searching for entities within free text fields similarly to Transform's use_nlp option is not currently supported in Transform v2).
 Subsequent model runs will assume the schema remains unchanged, and continue to use the column to entity mapping detected during the first run.
+NOTE: This will send column headers and a sample of data to perform the classification to Gretel Navigator or a hybrid-deployed Gretel Inference LLM.

 • entities: List of PII entities that Transform's classification model will attempt to detect.
 Defaults to the following commonly used entities: [name, first_name, last_name, company, email, phone_number, address, street_address, city, administrative_unit, country, postcode].
 For best practices around customizing this list, see Classification.